IgneaVentus/Silith/README.md

 This project requires [npm](https://www.npmjs.com/)

 You can add as many articles or carousel images as you want.
 (Thought how it will look is another matter)

+After editing data file, you should run npm start, or reload.bat included with website.